Carsonkoffler/rentzsch2015/README.md

 ## Experiment Stimuli

+Stimuli can be found in the exp_code/images folder.
 The full JsPsych code can be found under index.html in the main folder.

 ## Data